 Who can submit to Nightingale & Sparrow?

 We welcome submissions from all voices, both emerging and established, and from around the globe.
 Whether you’re a student or otherwise just starting out or you’ve been publishing for years, we would be honoured to consider your submission!

 Additionally, we welcome any and all marginalized voices to submit their work for consideration.
 Within our staff, you’ll find individuals who are LGBTQIA+, neurodivergent, disabled/chronically ill, and otherwise members of marginalized groups.

 What can I send you?

 Nightingale & Sparrow accepts submissions of poetry, fiction, creative non-fiction, and photography.
-Each issue has a theme (Issue II is renaissance) but these themes can be taken as metaphorically as necessarily.
+Each issue has a theme but these themes can be interpreted in a unique way.
 Please review our submissions guidelines for more information and deadlines.
 Note that all submissions must be sent via our submissions form within the stated dates.

 If you’ve taken a creative approach to one of those, though, (like a haibun, combining CNF & poetry, or a visual poem), that’s fine!
 Submit it under the category you’d prefer it to be published as, if accepted.